Carter Family: Legacy and musical style

 As important to country music as the family's repertoire of songs was Maybelle's guitar playing.
 She developed her innovative guitar technique largely in isolation; her style is today widely known as the "Carter scratch" or "Carter Family picking".
 While Maybelle did use a flatpick on occasion, her major method of guitar playing was the use of her thumb (with a thumbpick) along with one or two fingers.
 What her guitar style accomplished was to allow her to play melody lines (on the low strings of the guitar) while still maintaining rhythm using her fingers, brushing across the higher strings.

-Before the Carter family's recordings, the guitar was rarely used as a lead or solo instrument among white musicians.
+Before the Carter family's recordings, the guitar was rarely used as a lead or solo instrument among musicians.
 Maybelle's interweaving of a melodic line on the bass strings with intermittent strums is now a staple of steel string guitar technique.
 Flatpickers such as Doc Watson, Clarence White and Norman Blake took flatpicking to a higher technical level, but all acknowledge Maybelle's playing as their inspiration.

 The Carter Family was elected to the Country Music Hall of Fame in 1970 and were given the nickname "The First Family of Country Music".

 In 1988, the Carter Family was inducted into the Grammy Hall of Fame and received its Award for the song "Will the Circle Be Unbroken".
 In 1993, the U.S. Postal Service issued a commemorative postage stamp honoring A.P., Sara, and Maybelle.
 In 2001, the group was inducted into the International Bluegrass Music Hall of Honor.
 In 2005, the group received the Grammy Lifetime Achievement Award.